In 2019, SCA facilitated 652 community-based savings groups, and 12 producer groups, providing training, microloans and investment strategy support.

 The right to self-sufficiency is fundamental and encompasses every individual.
 SCA also targets its efforts especially towards women and people with disabilities.
 These are groups that, because of historical processes of dispossessions and exclusion, often live in the margins of rural communities.
 Women are often excluded from the labor market and are therefore particularly vulnerable when they are responsible for household income.

 Afghanistan has been rapidly urbanized over the past decade, but it is estimated that three quarters of the population live and make their livings in the rural areas.
 Agriculture and animal husbandry are the main occupations.
 Wars and natural disasters have left deep scars in the rural areas.
 The infrastructure that once was, in the form of irrigation systems, has been destroyed so their ability to earn a living has deteriorated even more.

 It is estimated that at least three million Afghans currently live with some form of disability.
 Half of these are of working age and are largely without any way of supporting themselves.
 If they also happen to be female, they are doubly discriminated against.
 Experience shows that the people with disabilities who still manage to support themselves often run their own business, such as small shops or have traditional jobs such as carpet weavers or seamstresses.

-What did SCA do in 2015?
+What did SCA do in 2019?

-SCA supports rural people, with particular priority for women and people with disabilities, by strengthening their ability to support themselves and find sources of income.
+SCA supports rural people, with priority for women and people with disabilities, by strengthening their ability to support themselves and find sources of income.